danpeig/freecommander_total7zip_installer/README.md

 * Run again to update the 7-Zip version to the latest version (if available)
 * Backup of the original configuration files before doing any changes
 * Works with 32-bit and 64-bit versions of FreeCommander
+* No need to install 7-Zip in the PC

 ## Instructions
 * Download and run the *total7zipinstaller.ps1* script from a PowerShell window.